crate/crate/docs/general/ddl/create-table.rst

   of permanent data loss (through increased `data redundancy`_) in exchange for more disk space utilization and intra-cluster network traffic.

-  Replica shards can also improve read performance and overall `data availability`_ due to more copies of the data spread across more nodes.
+  Replication can also improve read performance because any increase in the number of shards distributed across a cluster also increases the opportunities for CrateDB to `parallelize`_ query execution across multiple nodes.

 - You can :ref:`partition <partitioned-tables>` a table into one or more partitions with the :ref:`PARTITIONED BY <sql-create-table-partitioned-by>`